pythonpune/readit/README.md

   $ git clone https://github.com/ganeshhubale/readit.git
 ```
 * To install package dependencies using pip, run:

 ```
-    * If it is root then it should be: *
+    If you are logged in as root:

     # pip install requests
     # pip install click

-    * If you are logged in as normal user then it should be: *
+    If you are logged in as normal user

     $ pip install --user requests
     $ pip install --user click

 ```

 * We recommend to create and activate a virtualenv first:
 ```

+  $ cd readit/

   	$ virtualenv -p /usr/bin/python virt